 During the year ended December 31, 2021, the Company signed a mining rights transfer agreement with BHP World Exploration Inc. Sucursal del Peru to acquire the Kenita property in exchange for a commitment to pay a 1% net smelter returns royalty on any future production.
-The Kenita property consists of five exploration licenses which are adjacent to and surround the Puituco licenses.
+The Kenita property consists of five exploration licenses adjacent to and surrounding Lara's Puituco licenses acquired at a government auction.

-NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS (Unaudited - Expressed in Canadian Dollars) FOR THE THREE MONTHS ENDED MARCH 31, 2023 AND 2022
+NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS (Unaudited - Expressed in Canadian Dollars) FOR THE NINE MONTHS ENDED SEPTEMBER 30, 2023 AND 2022